 Some alarms are routed to a police station or alarm control centre.
 If yours relies on neighbourhood response, make sure your neighbours are able and willing to respond.

-Burglars know all the hidey holes to look for keys, valuables and important documents.
+Burglars know all the hidden spots to look for keys, valuables and important documents.
 The price of a good home safe is falling, so setting one up could be a good investment.
 Home safes need to be anchored into the floor or permanent shelving, and should not be kept in the master bedroom or cupboard.
-Use the safe regularly, so it becomes routine and keep the code secret.
+Use a safe regularly, so it becomes routine and always keep the code secret.

 It’s a good idea to take photographs around your house of all your valuables – important proof for an insurance claim if you ever need to make one.
 This can be kept in a safety deposit box, safe, or with a relative.
 Receipts for bigger ticket items are also useful to keep for the same reason.

 Consider taking photocopies of your passport, driver’s license and all the cards in your wallet and store these in a safe place.